microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

   terminal instance.
 * `key:SomeXamlKey` to try and look `SomeXamlKey` up from our resources as a `Color`, and use that color for the value.
-    - DISCUSSION: Does anyone want this?
+    - TODO DISCUSSION: Does anyone want this?
     - is `accent` just `key:SystemAccentColor`?
 If it is, is it a reasonable alias that we'd want to provide anyways?
+    - TODO DISCUSSION: PR[#5280] suggested `{ "key": "SomeResourceKey" }` for
+      string resources, should we use that format for colors like this as well?

 This will enable users to not only provide custom colors, but also use the dynamic color of the active terminal instance as well.